-The following graph compares the Council's planned rates income with a quantified limit on rates contained in the Financial Strategy included in the Long-Term Plan.
+Council plans rates income within a quantified limit on rates contained in the Financial Strategy included in the Long-Term Plan.
 The quantified limit on total rates is that they will not exceed 70% of total revenue in any given year.